Psalms For Life

 how majestic is your name in all the earth!

-The New Testament goes on to declare that all of God’s purposes in creation are ultimately realized in Jesus, the perfect human, as he fully revealed God’s love and decisively restored the hope of glory to our race.
-So, David implicitly points to Jesus here.
+Thus, besides pointing back to creation, the psalmist implicitly points forward to redemption.
+Colossians 1:15-19 says all God’s purposes in creation are ultimately realized in Jesus, the perfect human, as he fully revealed God’s love and decisively restored the hope of glory to our race.
+Recognizing both God’s infinite greatness and his inexhaustible grace, David ends as he began, praising God for his incomparable majesty, so evident in his wise ordering of creation.

 Prayer: